How to Stay in Legal F-1 Visa Status

 Note: Students who have been reinstated may find that the USCIS may cancel their F-1 visa stamp without prejudice.
 If the visa has been canceled, students traveling outside of the United States will need to obtain a new F-1 visa stamp in order to re-enter the U.S.

 An F-1 status student may travel outside of the United States with a new I-20 marked “initial attendance”.
 Upon re-entering the U.S., the student should present the I-20 to the Immigration Officer at the Port-of-Entry.
 The Immigration Officer will stamp the new I-20.
 The student is considered reinstated as of the date of the stamp.
-The student will need to re-establish the 9 month eligibility for off-campus work permit or practical training benefits.
+The student will need to re-establish the 9-month eligibility for an off-campus work permit or practical training benefits.
 A copy of the new I-20 and I-94 should be presented to the International Education Center to be placed in the student file.
 Please note: Students who need a new F-1 visa may have difficulty obtaining a renewal of the F-1 visa stamp.
 In addition, students who reinstate through travel may experience significant delays at the port of entry whenever they travel to the U.S. in the future.

 If you fall out-of-status during the semester, we recommend you see a counselor immediately to discuss your status.
 Santa Monica College offers many short-term classes during a semester.
 You may be able to take a short-term class and regain your full-time status.